ottokokstein/ottokokstein.github.io/src/enderal-localization-en.md

 ## Process

-Strings (in-game texts) are localized in [xTranslator](https://www.nexusmods.com/skyrimspecialedition/mods/134) and textures are edited in [Photopea](https://www.photopea.com).
+Strings (in-game texts) were localized in [xTranslator](https://www.nexusmods.com/skyrimspecialedition/mods/134) and textures edited in [Photopea](https://www.photopea.com).
 Enderal's cinematics were localized by burning subtitles into them (I have posted a [guide](subtitles.md) detailing the exact process I used, if you are interested).

 More info about the process of localization itself can be found [here](https://en.wiki.sureai.net/Enderal:Localization).

 ## Download

-As of 2025, the localization is complete.
-The only remaining step is for the SureAI developers to publish it on Steam as an official localization, which they have noted may take some time.
-With their approval, I have decided to release the files on Nexus Mods in the meantime.
-You can find them [here](https://www.nexusmods.com/enderal/mods/327), along with an installation guide.
-If you run into any issues, don't hesitate to [contact me](about-me.md).
+The localization can be downloaded on Nexus Mods, where I uploaded it with the developers’ permission.
+Nexus Mods is also ideal for reporting bugs and issues, so feel free to leave a message there if you encounter any problems.

+Localization of the original Enderal (Classic Edition): [https://www.nexusmods.com/enderal/mods/327](https://www.nexusmods.com/enderal/mods/327)

+Localization of Enderal SE (Special Edition): [https://www.nexusmods.com/enderalspecialedition/mods/996](https://www.nexusmods.com/enderalspecialedition/mods/996)

 ## Showcase